jaydeelew/CompareAI/docs/MOCK_MODE_TESTING.md

 ## 🔒 Security & Access Control

+Mock mode access depends on the environment:

+### Development Mode

+- **Admins can enable Mock mode for any user** - Perfect for testing with different user types
-Mock mode can **only** be enabled for users with the following roles:
+- Regular users can have Mock mode enabled by admins for testing purposes
-- `admin`
-- `super_admin`
+- This allows comprehensive testing of the application with various user roles

+### Production Mode

+- **Admins can only enable Mock mode for admin and super-admin users**
+- Regular users cannot have Mock mode enabled
-Attempting to enable mock mode for regular users or moderators will result in an error.
-This ensures that only trusted administrators can use this testing feature.
+- This ensures that only trusted administrators can use this testing feature in production

+The system automatically detects the environment using the `ENVIRONMENT` environment variable.

 ## 📦 Installation & Setup